jeremyqzt/statsJs/README.md

  * Z-score table (From -3.99 to 3.99)
  * Simple probability calculations

-Full Docs can be found at [out git pages](https://jeremyqzt.github.io/NodeStats/).
+Full Docs can be found at [our git pages](https://jeremyqzt.github.io/NodeStats/).
 Example usages are as followed.

 ## Importing